Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-7.md

 // Display messages from the websocket function showMessage(message) {
   messages.innerHTML += `${message}\n\n` // display the message
-  messages.scrollTop = messages.scrollHeight // scroll to the top
+  messages.scrollTop = messages.scrollHeight // scroll to bottom
   messageInput.value = '' // clear the input field
 }
 ```

+<small>Note: using `innerHTML` is fine for a learning exercise.
+In production you'd use `textContent` or a safe DOM method to prevent XSS.</small>

-This function will be used to display messages that come in from the websocket connection.
+This function will be used to display messages received from the WebSocket connection.

 <!-- > -->